nachomazzara/eip7702-poc/POST.md

 ### 🔄 Use Case: Registering a Name via Smart Contract

+Have you ever been frustrated by the clunky multi-transaction flows in Web3? 🤔

+Imagine you're trying to register a unique name on a decentralized naming service.
+In the traditional approach, this simple action becomes a **UX nightmare**:

+1. First, you need to **approve** the registry to spend your tokens (wait for confirmation... ⏳)
+2. Then, you **call** the register function (wait again... ⏳)
+3. Two transactions = double the gas fees 💸
+4. Two signatures = double the friction 😫
+5. If the first succeeds but the second fails?
+You're stuck with a dangling approval! 🚨

+**But what if you could do it all in ONE atomic transaction?** 🎯

+That's exactly what we're about to show you!
+With EIP-7702, we'll transform this painful two-step dance into a **single, elegant operation**.
+No more waiting between steps, no more double gas fees, and no more worrying about partial failures.

-Imagine we want to interact with a **Name Registry contract**, which allows users to register a name and mint an NFT by paying 100 tokens.
+**Ready to see the magic?** In the following sections, we'll walk you through how to interact with a **Name Registry contract**, which allows users to register a name by minting an NFT in exchange for 100 tokens:

-Normally, this would require **two transactions**:

-1. **Approve** the Name Registry to spend tokens on your behalf.
-2. **Call** the `register` method with your desired name.

-But with EIP-7702, we can **batch both steps** and execute them in a single transaction using a delegated smart account.
+- How to build the batch calldata 🧱
+- How to combine delegation with execution 🔗
+- How to send it all in one beautiful transaction 🚀

+Let's dive in and build something amazing! 👇

 ---